Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Discussion

 Further work is needed to determine if such a fully electronic approach to quantum computation with superconducting qubits is viable.
 In particular, analysis of a device involving both a topological junction and a gatemon would be needed to verify that arbirary single-qubit gates may indeed be implemented fully electronically and with the expected gate speeds.
 Further, to build a quantum computing architecture which is completely electronically controlled would also require a qubit readout method that does not involves RF sources (RF readout of MT qubits has been demonstrated \cite{yavilberg_fermion_2015}).
 How this might be achieved is the topic of further work.

 Finally, protection of the MT qubit from relaxation is predicated on the idea that local perturbations do not break the $2\pi$-periodicity of the Josephson potential.
 While this is true when the gate is not operating, we must leave this protected regime in order to couple distinct quasicharge states and perform a gate.
+Whether the fidelity of the gates is improved by tuning circuit parameters is a subject of future work.

 In the context of a transmon in which the spectrum of $\transmonphase$ is real \cite{thanh_le_building_2020}, we are using the topological junction to induce transitions between a state in the centre and a state at the edge of the Brillouin zone.
-The band structure in \cref{fig:band-structure} tempts one to expect that a mechanism exists to adiabatically vary the Bloch quasicharge $\kappa$ from the middle to the edge of the Brillouin zone and hence perform a gate without ever leaving the protected regime.
+The band structure in \cref{fig:band-structure} tempts one to expect that a mechanism exists to adiabatically vary the Bloch quasicharge $\kappa$ from the middle to the edge of the Brillouin zone and potentially perform a gate without ever leaving the protected regime.
 The possibility of implementing a protected gate using adiabatic evolution is an interesting open question.